-These types of strategies include using credit bureau scores in conjunction with Savant scores, risk-based product pricing approaches, varying loan terms with score, policy testing, and automated decisioning (auto decisioning rates and "grey areas").
+These types of strategies include using credit bureau scores in conjunction with Savant scores, riskbased product pricing approaches, varying loan terms with score, policy testing, and automated decisioning (auto decisioning rates and "grey areas").
 Typically these strategies requite that you have more empirical performance data before you can implement them, so you would not likely try to implement them immediately upon starting to use scoring, but after you have had a chance to implement models and gather data.

-It is possible to use credit bureau scores in conjunction with Savant scores, typically with a "matrix" scoring approach.
-You generate the Savant score and also pull the credit bureau score, and populate a score matrix.
-When you have sufficient data, you can observe the actual Odds within these matrix score cells, and have a more complex (and useful) score cutoff strategy.
+It is possible to use credit bureau scores in conjunction with custom scores, typically with a "matrix" scoring approach.
+In a model development, we typically produce these matrices with both scores for you, and include the data in the Technical Review and Summary.
+You generate the custom score and also pull the credit bureau score, and populate a score matrix.
+You now have a more complex (and useful) score cutoff strategy.
 You see, in some cases, the two scores will disagree, in other words, perhaps 10-20% of the time one score will be relatively high and the other relatively low.
 But rather than this being a problem, it is actually an opportunity, because it allows you to take advantage of the additional information in the other score to make better decisions.